MelisaIm/ode_app/README.md

 2. Dark mode/light mode toggle (this will affect the logic and output)
 3. AI generated poems
 4. Gifs to enjoy while you wait
+5. Export to image or copy to clipboard options